navikt/pam-stilling-feed/docs/index.markdown

 Each change to an ad will generate a new entry in the feed, but when querying for the details of a vacancy you will only receive the newest data.

+> Note: If an ad is actively stopped (i.e. not simply inactive because of expiry), it will be updated by masking or removing certain fields including title, employer, business and contact information.

 Consumers are responsible for keeping their data up to date by subscribing to the feed, with extra consideration for not exposing contact information for inactive vacancies.

 ## API specification